scikit-hep/awkward/CONTRIBUTING.md

 There is also a cache in the `docs/_build/.jupyter_cache` directory for Jupyter Book, which can be removed.

-### Continuous testing

-Pull requests must pass all [continuous integration](https://github.com/scikit-hep/awkward/actions/workflows/build-test.yml) tests before they are merged.
-I will sometimes cancel non-essential builds to give priority to pull requests that are almost ready to be merged.
-If you needed the result of the build as a diagnostic, you can ask me to restart your job or make a trivial change to trigger a new build.

 ### The main branch

 The Awkward Array `main` branch must be kept in an unbroken state.
-Although the recommended way to install Awkward Array is through pip or conda, the `main` branch on GitHub must always be functional.
-Pull requests for bug fixes and new features are based on `main`, so it has to work for users to test our proposed changes.
+There are two reasons for this: so that developers can work independently on known-to-be-working states and so that users can test the latest changes (usually to see if the bug they've discovered is fixed by a potential correction).

 The `main` branch is also never far from the latest released version.
-The [release history](https://awkward-array.readthedocs.io/en/latest/_auto/changelog.html) shows that each release introduces at most several, sometimes only one, completed pull requests.
+We usually deploy patch releases (`z` in a version number like `x.y.z`) within days of a bug-fix.

 Committing directly to `main` is not allowed except for

-   * updating the `pyproject.toml` file  to bump the version number, which should be independent of pull requests
+   * updating the `pyproject.toml` file to increase the version number, which should be independent of pull requests
    * updating documentation or non-code files
    * unprecedented emergencies

-and only by me.
+and only by the the [reviewing team](CONTRIBUTING.md#getting-your-pull-request-reviewed).

 ### The main-v1 branch